 Alicia M. Schatteman

-Alicia Schatteman is an associate professor of nonprofit management and director of the Center for Nonprofit and NGO Studies and joint faculty in the Department of Public Administration in the School of Public and Global Affairs.
+Alicia Schatteman is currently the Vice Provost for Academic Affairs and an associate professor in the Department of Public Administration.
 She received her Ph.D. in public administration from Rutgers University-Newark and a master’s degree in communications management from Syracuse University.
 She also consults and conducts research in nonprofit strategic planning and performance measurement.
 Prior to returning to school for her Ph.D., she worked for 10 years in the public and nonprofit sectors as a communications specialist and then an executive director.